 On August 5, 2013, scientists sent special instructions to the Mars Rover Curiosity’s surface sampling device.
 The apparatus, which employs a sound transducer at the business end to help it more easily penetrate a variety of soils and clays, audibly “hummed” Happy Birthday to You in celebration of its first year on the surface of a planet an average of 140 million miles away from Earth.
 NASA paid a royalty fee.

-Fights over the validity of copyrights continue to this day.
-We mean that quite literally: Today is the final hearing to confirm a $14 million class-action judgment against Warner/Chappell Music, which purchased the copyright in 1988.
+Fights over the validity of copyrights continued until June 27, 2016, when a judge affirmed a $14 million class-action judgment against Warner/Chappell Music, which had purchased the copyright in 1988.
 Poetic justice?
 Perhaps.
-Estimates that the company has made at least $2 million in fees per year since acquiring it may render it more poetic than just.
+Estimates that the company has made at least $2 million in fees per year since acquiring it rendered the penalty more poetic than just.

 At least, we can all sing happy birthday without having to pay a toll.
 But what about this other schoolyard favorite: